Research Areas: Work and Occupations, Social Inequality, Labor Movements, Economic Sociology, Education, and Social Movements.

 Other Research: Precarious Work and Gender Inequality

 I have also conducted research with two colleagues on how the growth of precarious work contributes to gender inequality.
 In addition to the emergence and growth of contingent work, there has also been an increase in part-time employment.
 A lack of full-time positions leads to many people being employed part-time involuntarily.
 We are interested in how involuntary part-time work contributes to gender inequality.
 Using data from the Current Population Survey (CPS), we evaluate gender differences in involuntary part-time work and seek to explain why women are more likely to be involuntary part-time workers.
-Our article based on this research, titled “Part-Time by Gender, not Choice: The Gender Gap in Involuntary Part-Time Work” is under review.
+Our article based on this research, titled “Part-Time by Gender, not Choice: The Gender Gap in Involuntary Part-Time Work” has a revise and resubmit at Sociological Perspectives.
 We find that regardless of occupation composition or tasks, women are more likely than men to work involuntary part-time schedules.
 This research demonstrates one of the ways in which the growth of precarious work creates and reproduces gender inequality.

 Other Research: Precarious Work and the Labor Movement